What Do I Need to Know Before I Apply?

 Students applying for the UW Academy may choose to take either the SAT or the ACT Exam to submit as a part of their application, though this is an optional requirement.
 The optional essay portion of these exams is not required.
 Be aware, these exams are only administered on certain dates during the year, and you must register for them at least a month in advance.
 You must take your test prior to the end of February, or your scores will not be published in time for us to include them as part of your application.
 If you are considering submitting test scores as part of your application for the UW Academy, we recommend that you register for a test date ASAP!
 Register for the ACT here or register for the SAT here.
 For the ACT, please send to scores to both UW (4484) and to the Robinson Center (9899).
 For the SAT, please send to scores to both UW (4854) and to the Robinson Center (9899).
 Free SAT online prep materials can be found here.

-Walk Through of Application
+Walk-through of Application

-The 2024-2025 will be posted in early Winter 2025.
+The walk-through for the 2025-2026 UW Academy application will be posted by early Winter 2026.

 After Applying